LogicAppUnit/TestingFramework/README.md

 ## Workflow Actions and Built-In Connectors

-A workflow action can communicate with an external service using a built-in connector which runs in-process with the workflow.
+A workflow action can communicate with an external service using a [built-in service provider connector](https://learn.microsoft.com/en-us/azure/connectors/built-in) which runs in-process with the workflow.
 The configuration of the built-in connector is part of the workflow definition.
-There are many different types of built-in connector, for example HTTP, Service Bus, Event Grid, SQL Server, SMTP and Salesforce.
+There are many different types of built-in service provider connector, for example Service Bus, Event Grid, SQL Server, SMTP and Salesforce.

 When unit testing a workflow with a built-in connector, any dependency on an external service needs to be removed.
 The testing framework does this by replacing a non-HTTP connector with a HTTP connector that is configured to call a mock HTTP server that is managed by the testing framework.
 This allows the action to run independently of any external dependency.